NVIDIA/spark-rapids/docs/get-started/getting-started.md

 - Request your executor to have GPUs:
   - `--conf spark.executor.resource.gpu.amount=1`
 - Specify the number of GPUs per task:
   - `--conf spark.task.resource.gpu.amount=0.125` will allow up to 8 concurrent tasks per executor.
-It's recommended to be 1/{executor core count} to get best performance.
+    It is recommended to be 1/{executor core count} to get the best performance.
 - Specify a GPU discovery script (required on YARN and K8S):
   - `--conf spark.executor.resource.gpu.discoveryScript=./getGpusResources.sh`
 - Explain why some operations of a query were not placed on a GPU or not: